Influenza – Diagnosis, Symptoms, and Treatment

 Influenza is suggested based on symptoms and physical examination findings.
 This is particularly true if symptoms occur during fall or winter and the patient has known exposure to sick contacts.
 It often occurs in epidemics in which large numbers of people develop the infection since it is easily transmittable and highly contagious.

 If you have signs of dehydration or systemic toxicity, your doctor will likely order blood tests such as a comprehensive metabolic panel (CMP), complete blood cell count (CBC), urinalysis, and lactate level.
 If you have respiratory symptoms suggestive of pneumonia, they will often obtain a chest x-ray.
-Influenza and pneumonia frequently co-exist – influenza virus can actually produce a viral pneumonia with bacterial co-infection.
-Your doctor will evaluate for signs of pneumonia on the chest x-ray such as areas of infiltrate or consolidation.
+Influenza and pneumonia frequently co-exist – influenza virus can produce viral pneumonia with bacterial co-infection.
+Your doctor will evaluate for signs of pneumonia on the chest x-ray, such as areas of infiltrate or consolidation.

 Influenza Prevention and Treatment

 The treatment of the flu depends on the clinical status of the patient.
 Patients who are tolerating oral liquids and food without signs of significant toxicity can be managed as outpatients.
 Your doctor will likely recommend rest and drinking plenty of fluids – this means at least 2L per day for most people.
 Patients that present within 72 hours of flu symptoms may benefit from treatment with Tamiflu (oseltamivir).
-This is an antiviral agent with may reduce the severity and duration of your symptoms.
+This is an antiviral agent that may reduce the severity and duration of your symptoms.
 Otherwise, the outpatient treatment of influenza virus infection typically includes:

 Severe cases of influenza may result in pneumonia, sepsis, respiratory failure, and shock.
 Patients that are very ill typically require hospitalization with oxygen supplementation, intravenous fluids, and intravenous antibiotics.
 Patients with severe breathing difficulty or respiratory failure may necessitate endotracheal intubation with respiratory support.